frisbro303/SignDNE/paper/paper.md

 Full documentation is available at the [`SignDNE` repository](https://github.com/frisbro303/signDNE_Python).

 # Acknowledgement
-DB is supported by NSF BCS 1552848 and NSF DBI 1759839.
-ID acknowledges the support of the Math+X grant 400837 from the Simons Foundation.
+Doug M. Boyer is supported by NSF BCS 1552848 and NSF DBI 1759839.
+Ingrid Daubechies acknowledges the support of the Math+X grant 400837 from the Simons Foundation.

 # References